Portugal poised to extend lockdown as COVID-19 cases fall

 Portugal is one of the EU’s smaller countries, with a population of about 10.3 million.

-Portugal’s president, prime minister and other senior officials held a televised meeting with health experts to consider whether a lockdown introduced in mid-January should be extended beyond this weekend.
-The lockdown is widely expected to stay in place for at least two more weeks.
+Portugal’s president, prime minister and other senior officials held a televised meeting with health experts to consider whether the lockdown should be extended.

 Portugal’s “R” number, indicating the number of people an infected person passes the virus to, has dropped from 1.24 on Jan.
 4 to 0.78 on Feb.
 3, data shows.